sf219/sf219.github.io/_posts/2025-08-02-cauchy-matrices.md

 ## Introduction to Cauchy Matrices

-Cauchy matrices are a special class of matrices that find numerous applications in signal processing, coding theory, and numerical analysis.
-Named after the French mathematician Augustin-Louis Cauchy, these matrices have properties that make them particularly useful in error-correcting codes and interpolation problems.
+Cauchy matrices are a special class of structured matrices, whose entries are the ratio of differences of two sequences.
+This structure makes them useful in signal processing: they can be used to derive fast algorithms (with the same asymptotic complexity as the fast Fourier transform) for graph-based transforms.

 ## Definition